cheito70/myFaveFlixes6-client/README.md

 # Registration View
 In this view, if a user has not registered, he/she will be able to fill out a form in order to register.

+# Main View
+This view returns a list of ALL movies in the database to the user.
+They are displayed in movie-card tiles and the user is able to select a movie and add it to their favorite movie list.

+# Movie View
+Once the user selects a movie from the Main View, the movie view displays the selected movie as well as information about the movie.

+# Director View

+This view is accessed through the movie view inform the user about the director of the movie in movie view.

+# Genre View
+This view is accessed through the movie view inform the user about the genre of the movie in movie view.

+# Profile View
+This is the profile user area where a user can update their information as well as delete favorite movies if needed.

 Techstack (on the client side): REACT, HTML, CSS, SCSS.
 JS, and JSX .
 Using Parcel as the transpiler.

 Using REACT to render various components described in the index.jsx file.